Skip to content

 DATA PROTECTION

-This privacy policy clarifies the nature, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our online offer and the associated websites, functions and content as well as external online presences, such as our social media profile. (hereinafter collectively referred to as "online offer").
-With regard to the terms used, such as "processing" or "controller", we refer to the definitions in Art.
-4 of the General Data Protection Regulation (GDPR).
+This privacy policy explains the nature, scope, and purpose of the processing of personal data (hereinafter referred to as "data") within our online offering and the associated websites, functions, and content, as well as external online presences, such as our social media profiles (hereinafter jointly referred to as the "online offering").
+With regard to the terms used, such as "processing" or "controller," we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).

 Responsible: